maks-ym/tensorflow-gpu-installation/README.md

 I had this messege: `The TensorFlow library was compiled to use AVX instructions, but these aren't available on your machine.`

+### TL;DR

+If just want to download compiled version, go to `Compiled python wheels` section

 ### General steps
-0. Check versions of OS, CUDA capability of GPU, python
+1. Check versions of OS, CUDA capability of GPU, python
-1. Install nVidia driver
+2. Install nVidia driver
-2. Install CUDA
+3. Install CUDA
-3. Install cuDNN
+4. Install cuDNN
-4. Compile TensorFlow GPU
+5. Compile TensorFlow GPU
-5. Install TensorFlow and some other useful packages
+6. Install TensorFlow and some other useful packages
-6. Test installation
+7. Test installation
-7. Compiled python wheels
+8. Compiled python wheels
-8. Other useful links
+9. Other useful links

 ### Check versions of OS, CUDA capability of GPU, python